Let’s face it: the Heinrich pyramid is ubiquitous with workplace safety.

 Safety metrics and data

-Further evidence of the pyramid’s disinformation is the error of safety metrics.
-Commonly, a company is considered safe if their safety metrics are at or below a certain level.
-Aside from planting the seeds of arrogance (another hidden layers of risk), a host of other issues are created, including injury under-reporting and employee objectification.
+Further evidence of the Heinrich pyramid’s failure is its approach to safety metrics.
+Typically, a company is considered safe if their safety metrics are at or below a certain level.

 The good news